ElixirTeSS/TeSS_api_client/README.md

 # TeSS API Client
-A gem for uploading data to the [TeSS](http://tess.elixir-uk.org) portal.
-Use if you have training or event content you wish to push to TeSS.
+A gem for uploading data to the [PaN catalogue](https://pan-training.hzdr.de) portal.
+Use if you have training or event content you wish to push to the PaN training catalogue.

 ## Get Started
-Add the TeSS API to your Gemfile and use bundle to install
+Add the catalogue API to your Gemfile and use bundle to install

-`$ echo "gem 'tess_api_client', :git => git://github.com/ElixirUK/TeSS_api_client.git" >> Gemfile`
+`$ echo "gem 'tess_api_client', :git => https://github.com/pan-training/training-catalogue-api-client" >> Gemfile`

 `$ bundle install`